SSB constable thrashed by woman for misbehaving with her

 woman was returning home, prompting her to shout for help, police said.

-Locals rushed to her rescue hearing her scream and overpowered the Special Security Battalion (SSB) constable,
+Locals rushed to her rescue hearing her screams and overpowered the Special Security Battalion (SSB) constable,

 after which the woman thrashed him with her shoes, they said.